-In-class Quizzes happen at the start of class and cannot be made up.
+In-class Quizzes happen at the start of class and cannot be made up or taken outside the classroom.
 If you miss a quiz you will lose two points from your portfolio grade.
-(Note that doing extra well adds points to the grade.)
+(Note that doing extra well adds bonus points to your grade.)

 In-class Workshops and Working Days provide structured time for you to complete required assignments while others are available to assist you.
-When you use this time wisely, you'll keep a strong, steady forward momentum rather than having to do all your writing tasks alone at the last minute.
+When you use this time wisely, you'll keep a strong forward momentum rather than having to do all your writing tasks alone at the last minute.